Sam-Burns/training-phpunit/exercises/C-additional-features/11-data-providers/README.md

-# Exercise 06 - Building Mocks
+# Exercise 11 - Data Providers

-In this application, the `Subject` does clever maths, and calculates the answer is 42.
-But what was the question?
-There are three expectations on the mock object in `SubjectTest`, and each of them contains a fatal mistake.
-Fix the bugs in the creation of the mock object, to make the test pass.
+Sometimes the best way to express what you want some logic to do is by providing lots of examples.
+This is often the case with mathematical calculations, or string manipulation.
+PHPUnit has a feature called 'data providers', which allows this to happen.

+Look at the simple subject, and then have a look at its test.
+Pay particular attention to the relationship between the test method and the data provider, which PHPUnit is told about by the `@dataProvider` annotation.

+Some of the data provided by the data provider is wrong.
+Fix the returned array to have correct values in it, and get the tests to pass.